How to Download Cyberpunk 2077

 While you can download the full game file onto your platform of choice, you won’t be able to start playing until the game unlocks on December 9th/December 10th.

-Cyberpunk 2077 will unlock at Midnight Eastern on Thursday, December 10th and that means those of you in western time zones will be able to start playing it on December 9th.
+Cyberpunk 2077 will unlock on December 10th in Europe.
+This means those of you in western time zones will be able to start playing it on December 9th.

 How Long Will Cyberpunk 2077 Take to Download?